-Twin LED lights, individually switched, are fitted in the ceiling, along with a five way ventilator, with flyscreen, which allows full ventilation.
-An additional extractor fan is fitted in the ceiling of the shower and is operated by the light switch.
+LED lights, individually switched, are fitted in the ceiling, and an extractor fan fitted in the shower is operated by the light switch.
+The outside wall has an opening window with a flyscreen and concertina blind which may be adjusted for privacy.
+Above the window is a storage cupboard for toiletries etc.

-ARRANGEMENT OF EQUIPMENT

-The outside wall has an opaque window which can be opened for ventilation and which has a roller cassette flyscreen and a concertina blind fitted which may be adjusted for privacy.

-There is a blown warm air outlet duct fitted near the floor, and also a heated towel rail.
+A blown warm air duct is located near the floor.